Insulation Contractor

 Each insulation contractor will then do his or her own (behind the scenes) square footage calculations to come up with a bid that they can live with and that is competitive and comparable.

-Then, after researching what type of insulation you prefer (I won't recommend one over the other) decide the type you want and "Bingo", you are ready to write out your specifications give them to each insulation contractor and start getting your bids.
+Then after researching what type of insulation you prefer, decide the type you want and “Bingo”, you are ready to write out your insulation specifications.
+Give them to each insulation contractor when you start getting your bids.

 Also, it wouldn't hurt to read my article Insulation Calculator.